dong149/makkcha_landing_page/README.md

 # makkcha_landing_page

-This is Makkcha Landing Page
+This is Makkcha Landing Page of '막차' application service.